LucaMueller1/SurvHey/README.md

 # In-depth documentation

-- [Project Documentation](https://github.com/LucaMueller1/SurvHey/blob/2d00e8a9cc22cc37a6a4c3013610a4b39713350e/project-documentation.pdf) containing sequence diagrams and more
+- [Project Documentation](https://github.com/LucaMueller1/SurvHey/blob/2d00e8a9cc22cc37a6a4c3013610a4b39713350e/project-documentation.pdf) containing sequence diagrams, ER-diagrams, flow charts and more
 - [REST-API Documentation as OAS](https://github.com/LucaMueller1/SurvHey/blob/2d00e8a9cc22cc37a6a4c3013610a4b39713350e/SurvHey-API-Documentation.pdf)

 # Screenshots